-What are the different healing stages of a gum graft?Gum grafting is a procedure performed by a periodontist.
+The different healing stages of a gum graft (Day by Day Pictures)Gum grafting is a procedure with a very high success rate.
 It involves attaching a piece of soft tissue, often taken from the roof of your mouth to the recessed areas around your teeth.
-It aims to treat periodontal disease by stopping or covering recessions and strengthening your gums.
+It aims to treat periodontal disease by stopping or covering areas of recession and strengthening your gums.

 What are the healing stages of a gum graft?After a gum graft, it is normal to experience some temporary symptoms such as discomfort, swelling, and bleeding.
 They are part of the natural healing process and should gradually decrease over time.

 Before your gums return to their normal appearance, the healing process goes through several stages:

 The first few days after a gum graft are critical.
 The blood clot that forms immediately after the procedure is important as it allows for better healing.
 It is a kind of blood mass that stabilizes the wound and promotes the migration of cells into the surgical site.
 In addition, it is rich in growth factors that allow tissue regeneration.

 Therefore, you should not destabilize the blood clot or damage it during the first 24 hours by sucking, rinsing, or spitting vigorously.